Liberté (Khaled album): Critical reception

+Composition

 The meaning of the title track "Liberté" has been described by the artist as the attainment of freedom at the cost of ones innocence.
 Khaled describes "Sidi Rabbi" as a prayer for repentance for any pain he has caused to his parents.
 The album features two covers two songs by the Algerian artist Blaoui Houari; "Zabana" and "Papa".
 Zabana is a tribute to Ahmed Zabana, the first man to be executed by the French in Oran during the Algerian War of Independence; whereas "Papa" is a tribute to the memory of his late father and was co-written with French musician Philippe Gouadin.